MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-demonstration-controlled-folder-access-test-tool.md

 Execute PowerShell commands above

 ## Scenario 1: CFA blocks ransomware test file
-Turn on CFA using powershell command: Set-MpPreference -EnableControlledFolderAccess Enabled Add the demo folder to protected folders list using PowerShell command: Set-MpPreference -ControlledFolderAccessProtectedFolders C:\demo\
+Turn on CFA using PowerShell command: Set-MpPreference -EnableControlledFolderAccess Enabled Add the demo folder to protected folders list using PowerShell command: Set-MpPreference -ControlledFolderAccessProtectedFolders C:\demo\
-Download the ransomware [test file](https://demo.wd.microsoft.com/Content/ransomware_testfile_unsigned.exe) Execute the ransomware test file *this is not ransomware, it simple tries to encrypt c:\demo
+Download the ransomware [test file](https://demo.wd.microsoft.com/Content/ransomware_testfile_unsigned.exe) Execute the ransomware test file *this isn't ransomware, it simple tries to encrypt c:\demo

 Expected results
 5 seconds after executing the ransomware test file you should see a notification CFA blocked it

 ## Scenario 2: What would happen without CFA
-Turn off CFA using this powershell command: Set-MpPreference -EnableControlledFolderAccess Disabled Execute the ransomware [test file](https://demo.wd.microsoft.com/Content/ransomware_testfile_unsigned.exe)
+Turn off CFA using this PowerShell command: Set-MpPreference -EnableControlledFolderAccess Disabled Execute the ransomware [test file](https://demo.wd.microsoft.com/Content/ransomware_testfile_unsigned.exe)

 Expected results
-The files in c:\demo will be encrypted and you should get a warning message Execute the ransomware test file again to decrypt the files
+The files in c:\demo will be encrypted and you should get a warning message.
+Execute the ransomware test file again to decrypt the files

 ## Clean-up